pgMemento/pgMemento/README.md

 Using a semistructured data type like JSONB can make the data logs more compact.
 In general, using JSONB for auditing has another big advantage:
 The audit mechanism (triggers and audit tables) does not need to adapt to schema changes.
-Actually, you do not even need shadow tables for each audited table.
+Actually, you do not even need history tables for each audited table (sometimes also called 'shadow tables').
 All logs can be written to one central table with a JSONB field.

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/generic_logging.png "Generic logging")